nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 1. Run the jar file by typing java -jar Pac-2.1.jar after going into the file's home directory folder in command terminal.

+#### Adding an event

+- Prerequisite: None
+- Test case: `event add n/1 v/2 d/2000-01-01 t/0000`
+  Expected: An event is added with name, venue and datetime.
+- Test case: `event add n/1 v/2`
+  Expected: An event is added without datetime.
+A warning message about unknown datetime is shown.
+- Test case: `event add n/1 d/2000-01-01 t/0000`
+  Expected: An event is added without venue.
+- Test case: `event add n/1`
+  Expected: An event is added with only name.
+A warning message about unknown datetime is shown.
+- Test case: `event add v/2`
+  Expected: An event is added with default name and no datetime.
+A warning message about unknown datetime is shown.
+- Test case: `event add d/2000-01-01 t/0000` (no name and venue)
+  Expected: No event is added.
+Error details shown.
+- Test case: `event add n/` (only flag, no parameter)
+  Expected: No event is added.
+Error details shown.
+- Other incorrect commands to try:
+    - either date or time, but not both, is given
+    - adding something before flag

 #### Deleting an event

 - Prerequisites: At least one event must be added beforehand.